victorbrodsky/order-lab/README.md

 	 git pull

-### If there are some local modified files, then git will not allow a merge with local modifications.
+### If there are some local modified files, git will not allow a merge with local modifications.
 There are 3 options (option (b): git stash is enough):

 a) Run command: